When To Use FPGA vs Microcontroller

 o SpaceWire

-Let’s summarize the major differences between an MCU and an FPGA:
+Let’s summarize the major differences between a microcontroller vs FPGA:

 Cost vs Flexibility: